Residents’ Information

 Other noise comes from the skies.
 Aircraft fly over our neighborhood en route to LaGuardia Airport or on their way to points west.

-Helicopters also fly nearby, and sometimes seems to hover.
-If these sounds are bothersome, please call the Economic Development Corporation at (212) 619-5000 with your concerns about helicopters, or for airplanes call (718) 533-5615 and press 3 for LaGuardia.
+If the sound of aircraft is bothersome, please call the Economic Development Corporation at (212) 619-5000 with your concerns about helicopters, or for airplanes call (718) 533-5615 and press 3 for LaGuardia.

-In late 2020 a group of Uptowners formed a task force on noise.
+In late 2020 a group of Uptowners formed a task force on noise, which includes drag racing.
 In the spring of 2021, Council Member Mark Levine came out with a ten-point proposal to address it.
 One Uptown group, Respectful Decibels, seeks your comments.

 NYC Notify